Gibson Dunn, Kirkland, Macfarlanes act on Traitors maker's $8bn TV mega-merger

 The combination values the new business at around $8 billion and will bring together the companies behind hit global shows including Peaky Blinders and The Traitors.

 Gibson Dunn is acting for All3Media and its owner RedBird IMI, while Kirkland is advising Banijay on the financing for the deal.
-Macfarlanes and several French firms are also advising Banijay.
+Top-tier Paris firm Darrois is leading for Banijay, with Macfarlanes and several French firms also advising.

 Global TV production giant